 - When you’re wanting an intimate spread with your beau/belle and secretly wanting to end with action in the bedroom

-Basil Sundried Tomato Vegan Cheese was inspired by a raw vegan festival on the outskirts of quintessential Ascot where chef, Muriel’s stall was bursting with freshly home-made regal food.
+Basil Sundried Tomato Vegan Cheese was inspired by a raw vegan festival on the outskirts of quintessential Ascot.
+This was where chef, Muriel’s stall was bursting with freshly home-made regal food.

 Cheesemaking traces back as far as Ancient Egypt.
 What makes cheese is the fermentation process allowing microbes to breakdown organic matter, giving a distinct sourness.
 Almonds with probiotic cultures make a super base for vegan cheesemaking.

 Sundried vine ripened tomatoes capture and preserve rich tomato flavours.
 Basil has a melt in the mouth and anise-mint-like smell to it that makes you want to lounge into a chair.

 Almonds, I purchase from a nifty Asian outlet in Hayes.
 It has an online presence too which can be found here – I love it because it is reasonably priced and tends to be good quality stuff which I use.

 Basil Sundried Tomato Vegan Cheese is vegan, raw and paleo.

 Tag me on @ethiveganquantum on Instagram to show me what you’ve made and let me know you’re happy for me to share.

 My recipes are featured in vegan speciality publications: Nourished, Vegan Life, Plant Based and Vegan, Food and Living.

 Order my first self-published book, “Essence: The Beginner’s Guide to Veganism” part of the three-part Circle of Food series.
 My second book “Presence: The Ascending Vegan” – which explores how to maintain a vegan practice is out in 2027 – I have compiled all the chapters including recipes.